 Every workflow has at least a “Develop” version.
 When creating a new workflow (or when using workflows created prior to the release of the versioning feature), Develop will be the only available version, and it will be set as the “Default” workflow.

 To create a version, click the “Versions” tab within the workflow editor.
 Then, click the “Create New Version” button.
 This will present a form with the following fields:

 - Version Name: This required field is the identifier you will use to invoke a specific version within your payloads.
 This can be any string except “develop” or “default”, though we recommend following semantic versioning.
 If you provide a name that matches another version within that workflow, you will be prompted to confirm that you wish to overwrite that version.

-- Make this the default version: This is a shortcut to mark the new version as the workflow's default.
+- Make this the default version: For application workflows, this is a shortcut to mark the new version as the workflow’s default.
 The default version can be changed at any time.